lowwebtech/low-web-extension/Readme.md

 First, you need a good blocker for ad/malware/tracker like uBlock Origin ([Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), [Firefox](https://addons.mozilla.org/fr/firefox/addon/ublock-origin/)) or a browser like [Brave](https://brave.com/).

-Then, here is a list of what low web extension does for reducing bandwidth and energy consumption :
+Then, here is a list of what lowweb extension does for reducing bandwidth and energy consumption :
 - video :
     + custom player for low quality :
         * Youtube